 The SIU Green Fund Project Grant

-The Green Fund supports advancing sustainability on our campus through research, efficient design, energy and waste reduction, aesthetic upgrades, and education and outreach.
+The Green Fund supports advancing sustainability on our campus through initiatives such as energy and waste reduction, efficient design, research, education, outreach, and more.

-Do you have a great sustainability project idea?
-Please consider applying to the Green Fund!
+Do you have a sustainability project idea?
+Consider applying to the Green Fund!
 Information on previously funded Green Fund projects can be found on our Green Funded Projects page.

 - Application & Important Dates

 Be in the Know with Climate Change Education in Higher Education.

 A recent study by an SIU faculty and student has indicated that the overall knowledge on climate change among college students is low.
 As one of the Green Fund sponsored research projects, the authors have published their paper on "Assessing climate change education on a Midwestern college campus".

 Their findings indicate that "science-focused majors had the most favorable attitudes for climate change acceptance and highest knowledge about climate related issues, while participants majoring in Engineering and Mass Communications had the lowest climate science knowledge".

 Multiple disciplines address climate change; however, despite statements of consensus from professional societies, it is unclear whether the correct information is being conveyed to students.
 The purpose of this study was to survey student's (n = 264) knowledge, attitudes, and behaviors behind climate science and climate change related principles.
 Overall, participant knowledge of climate change was low, yet attitudes favored sustainability and climate change acceptance (r = 0.452, p = 0.0001).
 Science-focused majors had the most favorable attitudes for climate change acceptance and highest knowledge about climate related issues, while participants majoring in Engineering and Mass Communications had the lowest climate science knowledge.